-Grit weed also pose extreme dangers to your lungs and other body parts.
+Grit weed also poses extreme dangers to your lungs and other body parts.
 Fungus and bacteria can severely damage your respiratory system.
 And other side effects may include:

 In some extreme cases, the patient may also feel difficulty in breathing, palpitation, convulsion, and unconsciousness.

 One of the most effective ways of keeping your hands off contaminated cannabis is to get a medical marijuana recommendation in LA and buy from a trusted source.
 But as we saw before, even the products from cannabis dispensaries aren’t always pure.
 And thus, it’s a good idea to have the knowledge on how to identify good weed from the bad.